GuaiGuaiOnMyComputer/ComputerVisionAndApplications/MidtermProject/midterm_report.md

 </div>

 <p>
 The red solid mesh is the ground truth provided by professor and the blue points are the predicted sculpture surface generated from the scan images.
 The blue points generally follow the sculpture surface but there is quite a lot of extras.
-Maybe some additional refinements can be done to the red scanning profiles to reduce the amount of such noise, but for the time being this is about the best result that the current method can provide.
 </p>

 <div class=section-title>